afirstenberg/multivocal/README.md

 We can roughly break this into three parts:

 1. Build our configuration.

     We'll use a simple configuration object that takes the JSON for the configuration.

-   We need to define the _Default_ response, and we'll define it for the _undefined_ locale.
-This response says that for any incoming request that does not match another defined Intent or Action, format the Template and use this as our message.
+    We need to define the _Action.multivocal.welcome_ response, and we'll define it for the _undefined_ locale.
+This response says that for any incoming request that is for the Action with the name `multivocal.welcome`, format the Template with this text to use as our message.
     Furthermore, after we send this message, we should close the conversation.

-   Since no other responses are defined for any other Intent or Action, in any other locale, this will be the one called.
+    The `multivocal.welcome` Action is one that is provided by the standard Intents, and is called when the conversation begins.

-2. Load the multivocal library and set the configuration.
+2. Load the multivocal library and add this to the configuration.

 3. Register the function to be called when a request comes in from Dialogflow and have multivocal process it.

     This uses the Firebase Cloud Functions registration method to declare the function, but anything that can pass an express-like `req` and `res` object to `Multivocal.process()` will work fine.
 (These include Google Cloud Functions and anything running express.js.)

 ## Features